 EFH's business operations are subject to significant regulation and oversight.
-Certain of those regulators were discussed above, and the regulators that are most material to EFH's business operations are identified in the following chart:
+Certain of those regulators were discussed above, and the regulators that are most material to the EFH/EFIH Debtors' business operations are identified in the following chart:

-Agency or Entity Area(s) of Authority Commodity Futures Trading Commission Futures market derivatives and over-the-counter (the " CFTC ") derivatives (including interest rate swaps and commodity swaps) ERCOT Ensure reliable operation of transmission and distribution grid in the ERCOT market Dispatch generation to satisfy electricity requirements in the ERCOT market Manage real-time and day-ahead markets and financial settlement process in wholesale electricity markets in the ERCOT market Environmental Protection Agency (the " EPA ") Air and water quality Solid waste disposal Equal Employment Opportunity Commission Labor relations (the "EEOC") Federal Communications Commission (the "FCC") Wireless radio licenses for emergency radio communication Federal Energy Regulatory Commission FERC has nationwide electricity reliability authority, (the "FERC") including with respect to the ERCOT market.
-The ERCOT market, however, is not subject to the plenary jurisdiction of the FERC and electricity sales within the
+Agency or Entity Area(s) of Authority Commodity Futures Trading Commission Futures market derivatives and over-the-counter (the "CFTC") derivatives (including interest rate swaps and commodity swaps) Equal Employment Opportunity Commission Labor relations (the "EEOC") Federal Communications Commission (the "FCC") Wireless radio licenses for emergency radio communication Federal Energy Regulatory Commission FERC has nationwide electricity reliability authority, (the " FERC ") including with respect to the ERCOT market.
+The